Photorefractive keratectomy: Dry eyes

 As with other forms of refractive surgery, keratoconjunctivitis sicca, colloquially referred to as 'dry eye,' is the most common complication of PRK, and can be permanent.
 In more advanced cases, recurrent erosions occur during sleeping from adherence of the corneal epithelium to the upper eyelid with rapid eye movement.
 Adjuvant polyunsaturated fatty acids (PUFAs) with high Omega-3 content before and after surgery improves sicca, possibly due to their anti-inflammatory effects.
 Foods containing PUFAs include flax and fish oil.
 Brush PRK to denude the epithelium, instead of alcohol based techniques, also result in quantitatively lower ocular dryness after surgery.
 The amount of corneal hazing after surgery is also decreased with brush technique.
-The platelet activating factor LAU-0901 has shown effect in mitigating dry eye in mouse models.
+The platelet activating factor blocker LAU-0901 has shown effect in mitigating dry eye in mouse models.
 Rabbit models have also shown improvement with topical nerve growth factor (NGF) in combination with docosahexaenoic acid (DHA).
 Mitomycin C worsens post-surgical dry eye.

 PRK may be performed on one eye at a time to assess the results of the procedure and ensure adequate vision during the healing process.
 Activities requiring good binocular vision may have to be suspended between surgeries and during the sometimes extended healing periods.